ziembamilosz/twitter-backend-app/README.md

 # Twitter backend application

-This reposiotory contains my project in which I implemented simple backend that can be used for applications like Twitter.<br>It mainly helped me to develop my skills and gain knowledge about Java, Spring Boot and other related APIs that are required to become a Java developer.
+This reposiotory contains my project in which I implemented simple backend that can be used for applications like Twitter.
+It mainly helped me to develop my skills and gain knowledge about Java, Spring Boot and other related APIs that are required to become a Java developer.

 ### Used technologies
 - Java 21